Recording

 Data format

-The recording format created by the SDK and Spectacular Rec applications is documented here.
+The recording format created by the SDK and Spectacular Rec applications is documented in this page.
 It is based on encoded videos and JSONL, making it a convenient and effective choice for high-resolution, high-frequency multi-camera, multi-sensor data.
-In particular, we can efficiently and economically store
+In particular, the SDK can efficiently and economically store:

 • Multi-camera RGB or monochrome data